agree019/Type-on-Strap/_portfolio/topquark.md

 This plot confirms the existence of the top quark.
 Let’s understand how.

 For each proton collision that passes certain selection conditions, the horizontal axis shows the best estimate of the top quark mass.
 These selection conditions encode the particle "fingerprint" of the top quark.
-Out of every single proton collision, we only want to look at ones that perhaps came from top quark decays.
-This subgroup of events can inform us of a best guess at the top mass.
+Out of all possible proton collisions events, we only want to look at ones that perhaps came from top quark decays.
+This subgroup of events can inform us of a best guess at the mass of the top quark.
 This is what is being plotted on the x axis.

 On the vertical axis are the number of these events.